mobinmob/void-66-services/README.md

 version.
 Creating a package from that template and installing it is the preferred method to get the frontend service files.

-Additionally, there are templates that create packages from the master or devel branches of this repo under *packaging/* for anyone who wishes to track development or participate in it.
+Additionally, there is a template that creates packages from the master branch of this repo under *packaging/* for anyone who wishes to track development or participate in it.

 When using these packages, frontend service files will be placed in under */usr/share/66/service/*.